 Agapanthus africanus is said to be difficult to cultivate (unlike A. praecox).
 It does not survive freezing temperatures, which prevents it from growing higher than about 1000 m above sea level.
 It flowers particularly well after fynbos fires and survives the fires comparatively easily due to the fleshy core at the base and the root system.

-The more well-known relative, Agapanthus praecox, which is the common garden species with so many artificially created offspring in the form of horticultural cultivars, also has three natural subspecies.
-They come from the Eastern Cape and the eastern part of the Western Cape, but their natural habitats do not overlap with that of Agapanthus africanus (www.plantzafrica.com).
+The more well-known relative, A. praecox, which is the common garden species with so many artificially created offspring in the form of horticultural cultivars, also has three natural subspecies.
+They are found in the natural state in the Eastern Cape and the eastern part of the Western Cape, their geographical distributions not overlapping with that of A. africanus (www.plantzafrica.com).